Royal Palace of Caserta

 San Silvestro Royal Estate was part, together with the Royal Park and the English Garden, of the “Royal Delights” annexed to the Royal Palace of Caserta.

-Today San Silvestro Estate is a WWF Oasis, which takes care of it and organizes numerous initiatives and visits.
+Today San Silvestro Estate is an Oasis belonging to WWF, which takes care of the plants and organizes all the visits inside it.

 In 1997 the Royal Palace of Caserta was declared a UNESCO World Heritage Site.